-As the Talking Streets projects continued during 2012, I was fortunate to engage in some interesting anthropology research on the cultural mapping and meaning of smell amongst the streets of the former Bermondsey Tanneries in South London.
-One of the strongest leather tanning smells I have previously encountered is linked to one of my favourite places, namely the famous souks markets of Fez in Morocco, and despite my journey five years ago I can still vividly recall the smell.
-So Marcel Proust was right!
-As a Unesco world heritage site, Fez is a wonderful cultural example of a traditional 9th century human settlement established in the medina, the old Moroccan town which contains beautiful Islamic mosques, palaces, fountains and colonial architecture.
-Consequently the famous Fez leather tanneries are the oldest in the world and an unforgettable olfactory experience for every visitor.
-As you walk through the souk, you experience and encounter this rich, tangible, architectural history as the decorative Moroccan houses purposely built and lined along the dark, narrow alleyways are crammed with street sellers.
-For some, this subjective experience of space may become rather oppressive, and interesting discussions relating to wayfinding theories (Ingold: 2000) and spatial orientation of how people navigate from a to b spring to mind in this intricate, vernacular maze.
+As an academic pathway within my Talking Streets projects, I was fortunate to engage in some interesting anthropology research on the cultural mapping and meaning of smell amongst the streets of the former Bermondsey Tanneries in South London.
+One of the strongest leather tanning smells I have ever previously encountered is linked to one of my favourite places, namely the famous souks markets of Fez in Morocco; and despite my journey several years ago I can still vividly recall the smell.
+So Proust was right!
+As a Unesco world heritage site, Fez is a wonderful cultural example of a traditional 9th century human settlement.
+Established in the medina, the old Moroccan town contains beautiful Islamic mosques, palaces, fountains and colonial architectural remnants.
+Consequently, the famous Fez leather tanneries are the oldest in the world, and an unforgettable olfactory experience for every visitor.
+As you walk through the colourful souk, you encounter a rich, tangible, architectural history, as the decorative Moroccan houses purposely built and lined along the dark, narrow alleyways are crammed with local street sellers.
+For some people, this subjective experience of space is rather oppressive; and interesting discussions relating to wayfinding in the built environment (Ingold: 2000) and how to navigate and spatially orientate from a to b spring to mind in this intricate, vernacular maze.
 Particularly in the twisting ‘Sbaa Louyate’ the ‘Street with Seven Turns!’ (not to be confused with ‘Pasaje de Siete Vueltas’, ‘passage of seven turns’, and Calle Quijarro, the narrow colonial streets in Potosi, the Bolivian silver mining town).
-However, as with all intense odours, you can smell the tanneries before you see them, as the smell lingers heavily, almost tangibly in the air, often up to 40 degrees under the burning North African sun.
+However, as with all intense odours, you smell the tanneries before you see them, as the dense smell lingers heavily, almost tangibly in the air, often up to 40 degrees under the burning North African sun.

 Moroccan leather skins from sheep and goat hides are cleaned in stone circular vats using a traditional acidic format, rubbed with pigeon dung or excrement to remove animal hair and make the material supple.
 The leather is then re-soaked in vats containing coloured liquid dyes and pounded by the leather tanners in the same traditional way today as in previous centuries, using their bare hands, arms and feet.
 The leather is eventually dried on the souk roofs and cut into handbags, slippers and jackets for local and tourist consumption.
 To observe this leather tannery process is an assault on the senses, to which the tanners have gradually desensitised.
 Visually, through the coloured dyes but primarily due to the penetrating smell, that is a combination of decaying skins, urine and dung.
 Tourists are given fresh mint leaves to inhale or roll into a ball to insert the nostrils.
 The initial smell works for up to 10 mins before both leaf and people start to fade.
 Nevertheless, this experience confirmed that the transmission of Moroccan cultural heritage is preserved, but the main threat is an increased population within the fragile infrastructure of the medina.
 I also discovered our smell vocabulary is curiously limited, particularly when describing this smell or any smell to someone that hasn’t smelt that smell from the same or a different culture!

-From an anthropological context, the Fez souk provided a useful ethnographic study and firsthand understanding of the cross cultural meaning of smell, and secondly, a comparison of the similarities and differences from production to consumption of the leather tannery process.
-More locally the South London neighbourhoods of Bermondsey are currently associated with various regeneration projects, so this qualitative fieldwork initially aims to spatially map the history of these changing streetscapes and explored the former commercial role of the leather tanneries by interviewing local employees.
+From an anthropological context, the Fez souk provided a useful ethnographic study and first hand understanding of the cross cultural meaning of smell, and secondly, a comparison of the similarities and differences from production to consumption of the leather tannery process.
+More locally the South London neighbourhoods of Bermondsey are associated with various regeneration projects, so this qualitative fieldwork initially aims to spatially map the history of these changing streetscapes and explore the former commercial role of the leather tanneries by interviewing local employees.

 Bermondsey research theory and methods of space, place and the built environment are developed around historical photographs complimented by a final oral and visual project.
 Simon aims to further develop an independent anthropological framework by listening to residents’ stories and recording oral histories that link family and childhood memories to a shared intangible heritage, and experience Bermondsey past smells in the present.